SamRTAv/Web-Convener-Que-1-/README.md

 social-auth-app-django 5.4.1
 social-auth-core
 xhtml2pdf
 Though I have not used all of them but when i was working tried multiple things and then used the one which best suited
+Also I have used materialize css and the link is there in the html head tag in the templates